flobosg/spotify-sac/README.md

 # spotify-sac
 ## “Stop after current” implementation for Spotify Linux using D-Bus.

 This script has only been tested in Spotify version 1.0.25.127 running on Ubuntu 14.04.
-It's a quick and dirty implementation, but it should work fine in most cases.
+It's a quick and dirty implementation, but should work well in most cases.

 ## Dependencies